valeria-chemtai/flight_booking_system/Docs/sample_requests.md

 ![](/Docs/images/bookings_view_normal_user.png?)

 ## Staff Operations
-A staff can perform can also perform all the operations allowed for a normal user.
+A staff can also perform all the operations allowed for a normal user.
-Other addtional operations a staff can perform are:
+Other additional operations a staff can perform are:

 #### Add allowed destination
 ![](/Docs/images/add_destination.png?)